All travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

 The Arctic Internship Fellowship provides funding for University of Michigan undergraduate students to complete internships that students secure from reputable organizations, to create independent student-designed research projects, to intern virtually with the Inuit Circumpolar Council-Alaska (ICC-AK), or to intern virtually through a research internship with the University of Alaska Fairbanks Arctic and Northern Studies Program.

-Past applicants have studied in disciplines that included: anthropology, chemistry, environment, ecology, evolutionary biology, history, international studies, medical anthropology, neuroscience, political science, and public policy.
+Past applicants have studied in disciplines that include: anthropology, chemistry, environment, ecology, evolutionary biology, history, international studies, medical anthropology, neuroscience, political science, and public policy.

 Grants of up to $2,000 to will be awarded to a limited number of students.
 Funding can be used by the student to pay travel and living expenses.
 These funds are primarily intended for students working unpaid, but if students are being paid, it is possible to receive funding to offset expenses not covered by the host organization.